-To understand the development of TCs within the subtropical gyre environment, the gyre needs to be defined.
-The definition used by Lander (1994) and Holland (1995) is largely subjective, with no clear delineation between when a large subtropical low is or is not a gyre.
-Chen et al. (2004) used 5 criteria in their gyre definition: (a) a closed circulation more than 2500 km in width on an 850 hPa streamline map; (b) deep convection to the south-southeast of the core; (c) separation of the low from continental lows over east Asia, and the presence of adjacent anticyclones to the SSW and ENE; (d) a weak ridge above the gyre; and (e) a sequence of small vortices forming along the SSE edge.
+Chen et al. (2004) used five criteria in their gyre definition: 1) a closed circulation more than 2500 km in width on an 850-hPa streamline map, 2) deep convection to the south-southeast of the core, 3) separation of the low from continental lows over East Asia and the presence of adjacent anticyclones to the SSW and ENE, 4) a weak ridge above the gyre, and 5) a sequence of small vortices forming along the SSE edge.
 Each of these was evaluated subjectively.
-Wu et al. (2013a) defined gyres by first filtering out tropical cyclones and then using 10-day lowpassfiltered 850 hPa winds.
+Wu et al. (2013a) defined gyres by first filtering out tropical cyclones and then using 10-day lowpassfiltered 850-hPa winds.
 The gyre in the filtered winds had to be visually greater than 2500 km in diameter and contain substantial convection south or southeast of its center.